 This is the critical point that many savers overlook.
 Accounts with the best initial APR (Bankinter, MyInvestor) are temporary offers.
 When the period expires:

-- The rate can drop to almost 0%
+- The rate may drop to nearly 0%

-- You can switch to another institution (without penalty, the money is always yours)
+- You can switch to another bank (no penalty—the money is always yours)

-- Or you can stay if the updated rate is still competitive
+- Or keep it if the updated rate remains competitive

-Trade Republic is the only permanent option that has no limited period, although its APR reflects the current market rate (adjusted to the ECB).
+Trade Republic is the only permanent option with no time limit, although its APR reflects the current market rate (adjusted by the ECB).

 How much can you earn?
 Practical example